My One Pan Turkey Dinner serves 6 and includes a roast turkey breast, dressing, green beans with cranberries, and baked fruit all in one pan.

 Make the Dressing

 Step 2 - Cook the aromatics.
-Sauté chopped yellow onion and celery in butter until the onion is transparent.
+Sauté the chopped yellow onion and celery in butter until the onion is transparent.

 Step 3 - Add poultry seasoning, salt, and pepper to the aromatics and continue to cook 1 to 2 minutes to blume the herbs.